ntop/nDPI/doc/flow_risks.rst

 NDPI_MALFORMED_PACKET
 =====================
-This risk is generated when a packet (e.g. a DNS packet) has an unexpected formt.
+This risk is generated when a packet (e.g. a DNS packet) has an unexpected format.
 This can indicate a protocol error or more often an attempt to jeopardize a valid protocol to carry other type of data.

 .. _Risk 018: